-In February 2013, we adopted a non-qualified deferred compensation plan that permits eligible participants, including our named executive officers, to make contributions (and to receive matching contributions) in excess of the Internal Revenue Code limitations.
+In 2013, we adopted a non-qualified deferred compensation plan that permits eligible participants, including our named executive officers, to make contributions (and to receive matching contributions) in excess of the Internal Revenue Code limitations.
+In February 2015 and in light of the suspension of the Company's 401(k) matching program, the Committee determined it was appropriate to suspend matching contributions on participant deferrals under the deferred compensation plan.